-Activity Two: Comparison of Private vs. Public Accounting Standards
+Activity Two: Review of Public Sector Accounting Standards

-The purpose of this activity is to encourage participants to define and identify the differences between private and public accounting standards.
+The purpose of this activity is to encourage participants to identify elements of public sector accounting standards.

-This activity should be used to assist participants in discussing the differences between private vs. public accounting practices.
+This activity should be used to assist participants in discussing the differences between private vs. public accounting practices by identifying and writing down public sector practices.
 The table on the next page is also contained in the outline and as a faculty resource with complete information.
 You may choose to conduct this exercise before covering this subject in the outline to allow participants to brainstorm what the differences are.
-Alternatively, you can conduct the activity after covering the subject as a way to review the information.
+Alternatively, you can conduct the activity after covering the subject to review the information.
 Break the class into small groups and encourage the small groups to complete the table together.
 Provide approximately 15 minutes.
 Then, reconvene the group and seek assistance completing the table together.